Updated: April 17, 2023

-The different regions all support romantic opportunities, whether they be celebrating a honeymoon, enjoying an anniversary, or looking for the perfect couple’s getaway.
-Explore more ideas with our Costa Rica Honeymoon Packages or take inspiration from our 7 Most Romantic Places in Costa Rica for Couples.
+The different regions all support romantic opportunities, whether they be celebrating a honeymoon, enjoying an anniversary, or looking for the perfect couples’ getaway.
+As you consider planning your trip, take inspiration from our most romantic places in Costa Rica for couples.

 Costa Rica’s official language is Spanish.

 Most locals speak Spanish, but other languages are also spoken, especially English.
-Due to the high volume of travelers from countries like the US, Canada, and the UK, as well as the large number of ex-pats from North America, English is widely spoken around the country.
+Due to the high volume of travelers from countries like the US, Canada, and the UK, as well as the large number of ex-pats from North America, English is widely spoken.

 You should have little trouble communicating, except possibly in rural villages or remote towns, but your guide can help navigate language barriers.

 Vaccination requirements in Costa Rica depend on where you visit, where you are traveling from, and what you plan to do.
-To clarify requirements, visit CDC Costa Rica Vaccination Information.
+To clarify requirements, explore the CDC Costa Rica vaccination information.

 Your Zicasso travel specialist can also give you more information should you have any additional questions.
 Always discuss vaccinations with a travel nurse or your doctor beforehand.

 For most travelers, the most convenient airport is San Jose (SJO), followed by Liberia (LIR).
 The busiest international airports are: